NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/documents/nln-digipres-strategy-2024-2025.md

 ---
-title: "Strategy digital preservation 2024-2025"
+title: "Digital preservation strategy for the period 2024-2025"
 date: 2024-02-01
+weight: 1
 draft: true
 tags: ["Strategy", "Policy", "Principles"]
-author: ["Team Digital Preservation"]
-cover:
-  image: /cover.webp
-  hiddenInList: true
+author: ["Digital Preservation Team"]
 showtoc: true
+ShowReadingTime: false
+hideMeta: false
+hideSummary: true
 ---

-## Background

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Quis commodo odio aenean sed adipiscing.
-Ipsum dolor sit amet consectetur adipiscing elit pellentesque habitant morbi.
-Proin libero nunc consequat interdum varius sit amet.
-Mauris ultrices eros in cursus turpis.
-Sit amet consectetur adipiscing elit duis tristique sollicitudin.
-Lorem mollis aliquam ut porttitor leo a diam.
-Scelerisque fermentum dui faucibus in ornare.
-In cursus turpis massa tincidunt dui ut ornare.
-Sit amet purus gravida quis.
-Lectus arcu bibendum at varius.
-Sed felis eget velit aliquet.
-Et netus et malesuada fames.
-Lorem ipsum dolor sit amet consectetur adipiscing elit.
-Amet nisl suscipit adipiscing bibendum.
-Viverra nam libero justo laoreet.
-Morbi tincidunt augue interdum velit.
-Orci porta non pulvinar neque.

----

-Link til norsk original.

-## Strategy 2024-2025
 ### The Legal Deposit Act of Publicly Available Documents (Legal Deposit Act)

->§1 [...] testaments of Norwegian culture and social life should be preserved and be available as source material for research and documentation.
+>*§1 [...] testaments of Norwegian culture and social life should be preserved and be available as source material for research and documentation.*

 ### Ambition for Digital Preservation: